Cacti/documentation/PHP-Script-Server.md

 # PHP Script Server

-The **PHP Script Server** is a memory resident PHP interpretor that is launched by each Cacti **Data Collector** or poller each polling cycle.
+The **PHP Script Server** is a memory resident PHP interpreter that is launched by each Cacti **Data Collector** or poller each polling cycle.
 If using `cmd.php`, there will be at most one **PHP Script Server** launched per poller process.
-If using `spine` poller, then upto 10 **PHP Script Servers** will be launched in a pool for the various `spine` threads to consume.
+If using `spine` poller, then up to 10 **PHP Script Servers** will be launched in a pool for the various `spine` threads to consume.

 If you have a number of devices that must gather their data via a script, it's very important to utilize the **PHP Script Server**.
 This feature allows for the rapid execution of PHP based **Scripts** and **Data Queries** in Cacti thus reducing **Data Collector** polling times.

-The reason that the **PHP Script Server** is so fast is that the PHP interpretor is started in memory one time, and for every **Data Source** polled, it's controlling function is interpreted only once.
+The reason that the **PHP Script Server** is so fast is that the PHP interpreter is started in memory one time, and for every **Data Source** polled, it's controlling function is interpreted only once.
 The resulting much faster script execution and reduced load average during the **Data Collectors** life cycle.
 Using the **PHP Script Server** process over the traditional exec() process nets roughly a 20+ fold speed improvement in Cacti's **Data Collection** process.

 Since PHP is such a powerful language, this Cacti feature enables rapid collection of virtually any **Data Source** metric.
 It's an excellent choice for both SNMP and non-SNMP based data.